-The Fellowship of Christian Athletes’ (FCA) vision is to see the world impacted for Jesus Christ through the influence of coaches and athletes.
-Its mission is to present to coaches and athletes, and all whom they influence, the challenge and adventure of receiving Jesus Christ as Savior and Lord and serving Him in their relationships and in the fellowship of the church.
-FCA’s values include Integrity, Serving, Teamwork and Excellence.
+The Fellowship of Christian Athletes’ (FCA) vision is to see the world transformed by Jesus Christ through the influence of coaches and athletes.
+Its mission is to lead every coach and athlete into a growing relationship with Jesus Christ and His church.
+FCA’s guiding values are integrity, serving, teamwork and excellence.

 Fellowship of Christian Athletes Spokespersons